EL-BID/pavimentados/MODELS.md

 This model has a Siamese architecture, where we focus on comparing two images, in this case the images of known signals from our database with the signal found in the image.

-The main classes are the followingÑ
+The main classes are the following

 1. Warning signs (yellow diamonds)
 2. Regulatory signs (red circles with or without prohibitions).